 Alignment also creates a hierarchy of design elements.
 A centred text block is more important than a note at the bottom.
 Location, in turn, showcases the relation between the objects.

 Design mistake №5: Random text alignment

 One of the ways to learn more is to look at the works of already successful designers.
-Sometimes, due to lack of knowledge, you may think that the text is randomly located in the layout.
+Sometimes, due to a lack of knowledge, you may think that the text is randomly located in the layout.
 But you’re wrong, as experienced designers place text in conformity with grids and its main elements: the format, margins, columns, rows, gutters, and regions.